T4ACTIVE/T4ACTIVE.github.io/README.md

-# T4ACTIVE.github.io
+# HII ACTIVE Task 4 Semantic Meta Model Repository

-Website for the Semantic Meta Model Repository
+This repository contains Smart Object definitions, representations and code that can be used for CoAP and LWM2M.